Skip to footer content

 $vbLabelText $csharpLabel

-This will take the given HTML string and render it into a high-quality PDF document, complete with the custom rendering options we set using the RenderingOptions class.
+This takes the given HTML string and renders it into a high-quality PDF document, complete with the custom rendering options we configured using the RenderingOptions class.

 [Function("ConvertUrlToPdf")]